 We asked the genius behind this hot trend, colorist, balayage whisperer and owner of Brooklyn-based salon Brush In Hand Hannah Edelman, about how this mellow yet ultra-pretty look can work for you.
 She also weighed in on how best to maintain those pinks, since we know y’all just can’t get enough of #unicorn hair in your lives!
-Read on for tips from this balayage expert to learn more about chocolate mauve hair:
+Read on for tips from this balayage expert to learn more about the chocolate mauve hair trend:

 How to Maintain Chocolate Mauve Hair and Other Pink Shades